coreos/quay-docs/guides/notifications.md

 #### <i class="fa fa-lg fa-times-circle-o event-icon"></i>Vulnerability Found
 <a name="#vulnerability_found"></a>

-Quay Security Scanner has discovered a new vulnerability or an existing vulnerability was updated to a higher severity
+Quay Security Scanner has discovered a new vulnerability or an existing vulnerability was updated to a higher severity.

 <a name="#webhook_vulnerability_found"></a>